SGT. Bobby Lisek

 Bobby has overcome his trauma valiantly after coming home to the states in 2005.
 He had to re-learn how to walk and his fine motor skills; tasks we take for granted every day.
 Bobby met his wife shortly after returning, married two years later, and started a family.
 Bobby and wife Mary now have two beautiful daughters.
 Though it was a long and challenging road Bobby says that he is now able to live a close to normal life.

 After being introduced to JCS in February of 2016 Bobby and his family were officially adopted during the annual Gala in January 2017.
-Bobby and Mary have a life-long dream of owning their own business as taxidermist.
+Bobby and Mary had a life-long dream of owning their own business as taxidermists.
 Combining Bobby’s passion for hunting, fishing, and outdoors-man-ship he and his wife are setting off on their goal to turn that passion into a livelihood.
+Thanks to your generous support, JCS was able to make that dream come true.